Women's March on Washington: protesters rally worldwide

 - Organizers of the march in DC say it could attract 250,000 participants

-- "Sister marches" are taking place in cities that include Sydney, Hong Kong, London and Paris
+- "Sister marches" are taking place in cities that include Hong Kong, London and Paris

 (CNN)Hundreds of thousands of people in the United States and around the world are set to join marches Saturday to raise awareness of women's rights and other civil rights they fear could be under threat under Donald Trump's presidency.